aferikoglou/CollectiveHLS/README.md

 ```

-## Publication
+## Publications

-If you find our project useful, please consider citing our paper:
+If you find our project useful, please consider citing our papers:

 ```
 @ARTICLE{10310220,